-IN PLACE?
-IF NO, WHEN SUPPORT

-WSA FUNCTIONS / OUTPUTS (YES/ NO) WILL IT BE IN REQUIRED
+WSA FUNCTIONS / OUTPUTS IN PLACE?
+(YES/ NO) IF NO, WHEN WILL IT BE IN PLACE?
+SUPPORT REQUIRED (YES/NO)

-(123/ 100) PLACE?
-(YES/NO)

 Policy development

 Indigent policy Yes N/A No

 Free basic water policy (including equitable share) Yes N/A No

 Free basic sanitation policy (including equitable share) Yes N/A No

 Procurement policy Yes N/A No

 Regulation and tariffs

 Water services bylaws with conditions as required by the Yes N/A No

-Water Services Act Tes N/A NO
+Water Services Act

 Mechanisms to ensure compliance with bylaws Yes N/A No

 Tariff structure Yes N/A No

 Tariffs promulgated Yes N/A No

 Infrastructure development (projects)

 Mechanisms to undertake project feasibility studies Yes N/A No

 Criteria for prioritising projects Yes N/A No

-Mechanisms to assess and approve project business plans Yes N/A No
+Mechanisms to assess and approve project business Yes N/A No

+plans

 Mechanisms for selecting, contracting, managing, and Yes N/A No

-monitoring implementing agents 165 N/A NO
+monitoring implementing agents

 Mechanisms to monitor project implementation Yes N/A No

 Water conservation and demand management

 Water conservation and demand management strategy In progress ТВА No

 Performance management and monitoring

 Performance management system Yes N/A No

 Water service monitoring and evaluation (M&E) system Yes N/A No

 WSDP

 WSDP information system Yes N/A No

 Mechanisms for stakeholder participation Yes N/A No

-Mechanisms to monitor and report on WSDP implementation Yes N/A No
+Mechanisms to monitor and report on WSDP Yes N/A No

+implementation